abdussalam-alali/lemp-stack-docker/README.md

 run `docker-compose up` to start the server

 # Settings
-To set mysql root password, update the value of MYSQL_ROOT_PASSWORD in docker-compose.yml
+To set mysql root password, update the value of MYSQL_ROOT_PASSWORD in .env